1zzowiebeha/learning_log/roadmap.md

     Probably the better approach.

 Download bootstrap css/js bundles and serve the files from the server.
+  This allows bootstrap to display if the local dev environment has no network connection.

 # Auth
 Allow for case insensitive logins